Lakeville, Connecticut: History

 Until 1846, Lakeville was called "Furnace Village", due to the location there of one of the early blast furnaces of the historic Salisbury iron industry (one of which was established in the 1760s by future Revolutionary War hero Ethan Allen.
-Benjamin B. Hotchkiss, inventor of the Hotchkiss gun was born in nearby Watertown.
+Benjamin B. Hotchkiss, inventor of the Hotchkiss gun, was born in nearby Watertown.
 A boarding school in his name, the Hotchkiss School, was founded by his widow Maria Bissell Hotchkiss in Lakeville in 1891.
 It later became coeducational.
 The Indian Mountain School, a boarding school for students Pre-K through 9th, is south of the Lakeville CDP.
 It was founded in 1922.

-Lakeville was the original home to what would eventually relocate and become the Mansfield Training School, an institution for mentally challenged residents of Connecticut from 1860 to 1993.
+Lakeville was the original home to what eventually relocated and became the Mansfield Training School, an institution for intellectually challenged residents of Connecticut from 1860 to 1993.

 Other notable events

 Lakeville is the site of Connecticut's oldest cold case.
 Camp Sloane camper Connie Smith left the camp on Indian Mountain Road on the morning of July 16, 1952.
-She was ten years old and was from Sundance, Wyoming; she was the granddaughter of former Wyoming Governor Nels H. Smith.
+She was ten years old and from Sundance, Wyoming; she was the granddaughter of former Wyoming Governor Nels H. Smith.
 Several people observed Connie walking and hitchhiking toward the center of Lakeville.
 She was last seen walking along Route 44 near the intersection of Belgo Road.
 Connie's disappearance sparked one of the largest searches ever conducted by the Connecticut State Police.
-Despite a nationwide search, she was never found, and foul play is suspected.
+She was never found and foul play is suspected.
 The case remains open and still has a detective assigned to it.